AlexandreCarlton/dotfiles/systemd/.config/systemd/user/README.md

 In my case, boot time increased on an HDD; perhaps this is due to my (rather limited) memory.

 # TODO
+- See if Chromium can be launched in the background to increase startup time.
 - Start weston-launcher as a service to be swapped in for xorg.
-- Reintroduce xorg.target to group up services like xset.
-  - instead of wanting xorg.socket, we want xorg.target
-  - this target is required by display-server.target.
 - Use 8-bit day wallpapers
     - Change wallpaper to reflect time.
-    - Requires timers and services - 1 for initial startup, and others for each time.
+    -z Requires timers and services - 1 for initial startup, and others for each time.